In which I defect to the dark side

 I didn’t hate my father.
 He had wanted something.
 Like I wanted Suzanne.
 Or my mother wanted [her new boyfriend] Frank.
 You wanted things, and you couldn’t help it, because there was only your life, only yourself to wake up with, and how could you ever tell yourself what you wanted was wrong?
 (278)

 We see a young woman rather violently coming into her own in a violent age, gaining awareness of her body and her physicality, trying to use them to enact the changes she wants to see in her world.
-But, as her adult self astutely and acutely tells us, her actions are bound up with jealousy, possession, powerlessness, the need to be noticed and to matter.
+But, as her adult self astutely and acutely tells us, her actions are bound up with jealousy, possession, powerlessness.
 Coming of age at the height of American involvement in Vietnam, she understands death in more than the abstract and at least begins to understand the ways in which some people are able to hurt and control others.

 Not to mention she is a teenage girl, and teenage girls are renowned for their manipulative skills.
 Herein lie the most unsettling commonalities.
 I did not expect the story to hold a mirror up to me quite as it did.
 Mind you, I’ve never come close to committing murder, and even my day-to-day life as a fourteen-year-old differed from Evie’s in almost every way; but I recognized the ache to belong, recognized the brazen and sometimes irrational behavior of a girl who has never fit in easily and for whom fitting in is only getting harder.
 I have said and done many regrettable things, especially in that period, in the name of belonging.
 And I have used those experiences to write stories—some of these my first full-length stories, not too long after the fact—about girls and young women who do some awful things to one another.
 The Girls is a painful and gorgeous portrait of what can happen when those social patterns find a hospitable environment, and when they go too far.